 Bartlett has also participated in residencies at VCCA, The Institute for Electronic Arts (iea), Flux Factory, The Wassaic Project, IDEAS, and with Residency Unlimited as their first (and last) Social Media Artist-in-Residence.

 He has spoken at various institutions including: ITP, MICA, Pratt, and to the Kindergarten class at the Amherst Elementary School in Amherst, Virginia.

-Bartlett's work has been featured in numerous online and print publications including ARTnews, C Magazine (cover, #class), LA Weekly, Art in America online, Art Fag City, Hyperallergic, Huffington Post Arts, The L Magazine, ARTINFO, The Daily News, and The Stranger.
+Bartlett's work has been featured in numerous online and print publications including The New York Times, ARTnews, C Magazine (cover, #class), LA Weekly, Art in America online, Art Fag City, Hyperallergic, Huffington Post Arts, The L Magazine, ARTINFO, The Daily News, and The Stranger.
 Bartlett was listed in TIME's "140 Best Twitter Feeds of 2013."

 Last updated: 03/18/2017